Table of Contents

 Archimedes’ screw was first employed to empty the water of a ship.
 But it now has a variety of modern applications.
 Farmers in dry places use it to irrigate their crops, and wastewater treatment plants use it to transport water from one location to another.

 According to the myth, the soldier killed Archimedes because he mistook his instruments for weapons or gold.
-But other stories claim the soldier became frustrated waiting for Archimedes to solve the issue he was working on.
+However, other stories claim the soldier became frustrated while waiting for Archimedes to solve the issue he was working on.

 Sir Isaac Newton and Carl Friedrich Gauss regarded Archimedes as one of history’s most important and influential mathematicians.
 There are several memorials to Archimedes in the fields of math and science, such as –